vanHeemstraSystems/learning-cardistry/README.md

-repository-name
+learning-cardistry
-# Repository Name
+# Learning Cardistry

+> Cardistry is the performance art of card flourishing.
+> Unlike card magic, cardistry is meant to be visually impressive and appear very hard to execute.

-Based on "ABC" at https://www.abc.com/
+Based on "Cardistry Videso" at https://www.cardistryandmagic.com/cardistry-videos

 ## 100 - Introduction